alex0809/netsurf-reMarkable/README.md

 On the [releases page](https://github.com/alex0809/netsurf-reMarkable/releases), you can find the latest release.
 The release assets contain a file `netsurf_[version]_rmall.ipk` that allows for easy installation on device, if you have `opkg` configured on the device.

-You can find an installation script in the [Toltec](https://github.com/toltec-dev/toltec) repository.
+You can find an installation script for `opkg` in the [Toltec](https://github.com/toltec-dev/toltec) repository.

 Example commands to download and install the ipk file:
 ```